We recently had a question from a client, not about structuring for his business, but what his wife could do from a tax planning perspective.

 Be careful to not exceed your ‘Contribution Cap’ for deductible superannuation contributions.

-These deductible super contributions include both your employer minimum (mandatory 9.5% they have to pay on your salary) plus any salary sacrifice contributions that you do.
+These deductible super contributions include both your employer minimum (mandatory 9.5% they have to pay on your salary) plus any salary sacrifice or additional contributions that you do.

 Going over the caps mean you pay an effective tax rate of 49% in tax.
 Ouch!

-Crunching the numbers, let’s imagine that your employer already chipped in $20k so far in the tax year as the minimum they need to on your salary, and because you’re 52 years old, you have $15k that you could contribute, taking you up to the cap.
+Crunching the numbers, let’s imagine that your employer already chipped in $20k so far in the tax year as the minimum they need to on your salary, you have $5k that you could contribute, taking you up to the cap.

-You’d have to sacrifice $15,000 of money into super, but it would save you $7,650 in tax by doing so (if you were paying 51% tax on your salary).
+You’d have to contribute $5000 of money into super, but it would save you $2,350 in tax by doing so (if you were paying 49% tax on your salary).

 Always talk to a good Financial Adviser to make sure this is appropriate for your situation.